 Be familiar with the exclusions and restrictions which may apply and be sure the policy meets needs.

 A consumer that is being treated as a private patient for an excluded or restricted item will be responsible for most or all of the cost of the treatment.

 Gap and other costs when accessing benefits

-The ‘gap’ is another word for the out-of-pocket expenses you may pay for your treatment.
-This happens when the fees charged by the hospital or doctor are higher than the amount covered by Medicare and your private health insurer.
+The ‘gap’ is another word for the out-of-pocket expenses to pay for the treatment.
+This happens when the fees charged by the hospital or doctor are higher than the amount covered by Medicare and the private health insurer.

-If you know you want to be treated by a certain provider or at a certain hospital, you should check what arrangements your health insurer has with that provider or hospital.
+Consumers who know they want to be treated by a certain provider or at a certain hospital should check what arrangements their health insurer has with that provider or hospital.
 These arrangements can affect any out-of-pocket expenses.

-- provide a higher or lower rebate depending upon which hospital you use
+- provide a higher or lower rebate depending upon which hospital is used

 - have ‘no gap’ or ‘known gap’ arrangements with some healthcare providers.

 Some insurers will recognise and offer rebates for services provided by one type of healthcare provider, but won’t recognise the same or similar treatment when it’s given by another type of provider.
-Contact your insurer to find out whether the kind of provider you want to use will be covered.
+Consumers should contact the insurer to find out whether the kind of provider they want to use is covered.

-You may also need to pay an ‘excess’ each time you visit a hospital under your hospital cover.
-An excess is an amount you pay towards your hospital admission before the health insurer will pay out benefits.
+Consumers may also need to pay an ‘excess’ each time they visit a hospital under their hospital cover.
+An excess is an amount the consumer pays towards their hospital admission before the health insurer will pay out benefits.
 Often a higher excess will mean a lower premium.
-A higher excess can affect your tax liability because it's relevant to the Medicare levy surcharge—the Australian Taxation Office has more information.
+A higher excess can affect a consumer's tax liability because it's relevant to the Medicare levy surcharge—the Australian Taxation Office has more information.